Framing Brutal Art - Floating frames

 Too explore this a little further, i have printed 2 new images with a 8 by 10 ratio, and have create a 'tight frame. i will progressively trim the images until they fit

-So, i spoke to a couple of people who i trust, and here is the advice i received.
+So, i spoke to a couple of people who i trust, and here is their advice:

-1. don't bottle up the water in frame edging.
-Let it drip off the edge of the image.
+1. Don't bottle up the water in frame edging.
+Let it pour off the edge of the image into air.

 2. Look around.
-Choose something that resonates with the composition.
+Choose something that resonates with rocks and trees and water.

 3. Dont be frightened to do something different.